elliotchau/ECO395M-Exercise-3/Exercise_3.md

 ![image](https://user-images.githubusercontent.com/47119252/55695148-da9c3d80-597c-11e9-99b9-f6d286aad6c9.png)

-The red line is imputed data, and the blue line is the original; due to similarity, we can assume that the missing values were MAR.
+The red line is imputed data, and the blue line is the original.
+Due to the similarity, we can assume that the missing values were MAR.

-Below is are the summary statistics for the corrected data set.
+Below is a table of summary statistics for the corrected data set.

 |   variable    | missing | complete |  n   |   mean    |    sd     |  p0  |   p25    |  p50   |   p75    |  p100   |   hist   |
 |---------------|---------|----------|------|-----------|-----------|------|----------|--------|----------|---------|----------|